tracymazelin/ADayAtTheRaces/Readme.md

 # Head First C#, Edition 3

-Lab 1: A Day At The Races (in progress).
+Lab 1: A Day At The Races.
+Complete.

-Using Visual Studio 2012
+Using Visual Studio 2013 Express.